MahroshAtif2005/tactIQ/README.md

 Imagine a crucial match.
 The team’s leading fast bowler has already bowled an intense spell.
 The scoreboard pressure is rising.
 The captain must decide whether to give him another over.

-That decision is often made in seconds — based mostly on intuition.
+That decision is often made in seconds, based mostly on intuition.

 But what if the system could warn the coach: